LSEG-API-Samples/Example.RTH.Python.EndOfDayOHLCCandleStickChartNotebook/README.md

 This example demonstrates how to use python to request daily end of day data and generate basic graphs and CandleSticks chart for trading analysis.
 Basically, the [Japanese candlestick chart](https://www.investopedia.com/trading/candlestick-charting-what-is-it/) commonly used to illustrate movements in the price of a financial instrument over time.
 It's popular in finance and some strategies in technical analysis use them to make trading decisions, depending on the shape, color, and position of the candles.

-[Refinitiv Tick History (RTH)](https://developers.refinitiv.com/en/api-catalog/refinitiv-tick-history/refinitiv-tick-history-rth-rest-api) is an Internet-hosted product on the DataScope Select platform that provides a REST API for unparalleled access to historical high-frequency data across global asset classes dating to 1996.
+[LSEG Tick History](https://developers.lseg.com/en/api-catalog/refinitiv-tick-history/refinitiv-tick-history-rth-rest-api) is an Internet-hosted product on the DataScope Select platform that provides a REST API for unparalleled access to historical high-frequency data across global asset classes dating to 1996.
 Python developer can use On-demand request to retrieve End of Day data and then they can use the time series tools available in Python or Pandas to works with the data and generate the candlestick chart and calculate a moving average from the time series data.
 Note that this example will not cover technical analysis topics.

 ## Packages Required